 Other factors that raise risk for liver problems include:

 Many people with liver damage have no symptoms.
-Others have
+Others have these symptoms:

 Symptoms of more severe liver damage include fluid in the abdomen, swelling of the spleen, or bleeding into the esophagus or stomach.
 Very rarely, liver cancer can occur.